 Get a grip, baby!

-When it comes to specific items or toys, here is what you can safely offer baby to play around and fidget with her little fingers:
+When it comes to specific items or pincer grasp activities, here is what you can safely offer baby to play around and fidget with her little fingers:

 - Activity boards – they stimulate pushing buttons, flipping switches, turning dials.
 They also teach baby cause-and-effect and are great fun especially if they come with sound.

 - Blocks of all shapes and sizes – baby can stack, knock down or clap together.
-They strengthen eye-hand coordination, teach about balance, colours and help baby develop problem-solving skills.
+They strengthen eye-hand coordination, teach about balance, colors and help baby develop problem-solving skills.